wzx140/welding_prediction/README.md

 > For more information, you can read [official document](https://www.tensorflow.org/guide/debugger)

 ### MORE
-- use `git LFS` to download the data
 - model's accuracy is about 0.95
 - see the [demo](./demo.ipynb)